If dreams were lightening, thunder were desire

 Waverly crouched down, knees up at her chin and placed the lamp next to Nicole’s head.
 “Are you a good monster?”
 She asked, real quiet.

 With all the determination of a nine year old on a mission, Waverly reached out one little hand shakin’ like a leaf.
-Nicole let the hand come to rest on her forehead, right between her ears and breathed out real slow while that hand sunk deep in her auburn fur.
+Nicole let the hand come to rest on her forehead, right between her ears and breathed out real slow while that hand sunk deep in her auburn hair.

 Waverly, at least, seemed delighted by her accomplishment.
 She proceeded to pet between Nicole’s ears and down her back like any domesticated hound.
 It all felt a little ridiculous to Nicole, but then – well, how long had it been since someone had touched her?